Rust-Trends/honeypot/README.md

 ## 3.1 Native vs. Cross-Compilation
 Since we want to deploy our honeypot on an Ubuntu AMD64 server, we need to compile our Rust code for the x86_64 architecture.
 If your development machine has the same architecture, you can compile natively `cargo build --release`.
 Otherwise, you’ll need to cross-compile for the target architecture.
 It is one of the benefits of Rust that it is easy to cross-compile.

-In my case, I am using an Apple M1 Pro machine, so I need to cross-compile for x86_64.
+In my case, I am using an Apple M1 Pro MacBook, so I need to cross-compile for x86_64.
 Here’s how you can do it:

 ```bash
 cargo build --release --target x86_64-unknown-linux-gnu